MicrosoftDocs/sdk-api/sdk-api-src/content/msinkaut/nf-msinkaut-iinkstrokedisp-setpoints.md

 ### -param Index [in, optional]

 Optional.
 The zero-based index of the first point in the stroke to be modified.
-The default value <a href="https://docs.microsoft.com/windows/desktop/api/msinkaut/ne-msinkaut-itemselectionconstants">ISC_FirstElement</a>, defined in the <b>ItemSelectionConstants</b> enumeration type, specifies that the first point in the stroke is modified.
+The default value ISC_FirstElement, defined in the <b>ItemSelectionConstants</b> enumeration type, specifies that the first point in the stroke is modified.

 ### -param Count [in, optional]

 Optional.
 The count of points in the stroke to be modified.
-The default value <a href="https://docs.microsoft.com/windows/desktop/api/msinkaut/ne-msinkaut-itemselectionconstants">ISC_AllElements</a>, defined in the <b>ItemSelectionConstants</b> enumeration type, specifies that all points in the stroke are modified.
+The default value ISC_AllElements, defined in the <b>ItemSelectionConstants</b> enumeration type, specifies that all points in the stroke are modified.

 ### -param NumberOfPointsSet [out, retval]